Get 10% Discount On Orders Above $100.Use Coupon Code: OFF10

 Online CNA programs provide flexible and expedited training options to address nursing shortages.
 Experienced healthcare practitioners, including registered nurses (RNs), teach CNA classes online.
 The curriculum typically includes video instruction, lectures, e-books, and in-person clinical experiences.

-Students can complete online CNA programs and graduate within six months.
-The duration of an online CNA program depends on the school.
+Students can complete best online CNA training programs and graduate within six months.
+The duration of an online CNA program depends on the school, but most follow a hybrid format.

+Distance learners typically complete around 125-130 hours of classroom instruction and 15-40 hours of clinical training, although the exact training requirements are determined by state regulations.
 During clinical training, students work directly with patients in hospitals, clinics, and assisted living facilities.
-The duration of CNA training varies between 4 to 12 weeks, depending on the specific program.
+The overall duration of CNA training varies between 4 to 12 weeks, depending on the specific program.

 Coursework to Become a CNA